-Born on july 4, 1960 saxophonist / flutist Heinrich von Kalnein is one of the most high-profile jazz artists of today’s Austrian and German scene.
-After graduating with honors from the University of Music Graz, Austria in 1987 he continued his studies with David Liebman and Oliver Lake among others.
+Born on July 4, 1960 saxophonist / flutist Heinrich von Kalnein is one of the most high-profile jazz artists of today’s Austrian and German scene.
+After graduating with honors from the University of Music Graz, Austria in 1987 he continued his studies with David Liebman, Bob Berg, Oliver Lake and Alan Skidmore among others.
 He developed a very distinct musical profile by taking his melodic concept and jazz roots into the realm of worldbeat, free improv and electronic music.

-In 2008 he founded his new trio KAHIBA featuring Swiss drummer / electronic musician Gregor Hilbe and Austrian accordionist / pianist Christian Bakanic.
-With this very unique band he released three highly acclaimed CD’s (‘Global Dialects’ INTUITON MUSIC 2009, ‘Orbital Spaces’ (NATANGO MUSIC 2012) and ‘The Sixth Sense’ (NATANGO MUSIC 2014).
+In 2007 he started his trio KAHIBA featuring Swiss drummer / electronic musician Gregor Hilbe and Austrian accordionist / pianist Christian Bakanic.
+With this very unique band he released four highly acclaimed CD’s.
+Since 2016 the Turkish pianist Anil Bilgen is part of the band.

-In 2014 he started working in a duo with US-based composer / pianist and GRAMMY-winner Michael Abene.
-In 2015 they released their debut CD ‘Dreamliner’ (NATANGO MUSIC).
+Between 2014 and 2018 he was playing in a duo with US-based composer / pianist and GRAMMY-winner Michael Abene.
+In 2015 they released their critically acclaimed CD ‘Dreamliner’, which received a GRAMMY – nomination.

-Additionally he worked as a musical producer and bandmember with the Vienna Art Orchestra performing worldwide.
-Currently he is living in Graz and holds a position as a professor for saxophone at the Jazz institute of the University of Music Graz KUG.
+He worked as a musical producer and bandmember (‘All That Strauss’) with the Vienna Art Orchestra performing worldwide.
+Currently he is living in Graz and holds a position as a professor for jazz saxophone, jazz flute and ensemble at the Jazz institute of the University of Music Graz KUG.